 Kids can feed the ducks and the rose garden adjacent is really pretty.
 It’s a perfect location for toddlers and small children and the elderly.

-Explorason loves the Autograph Wall, where you might spot a famous signature or two.
+Explorason loves the Autograph Wall, where you might spot a famous signature or two and his graffiti is in giant black print.

-The good thing about Mr India is that you can walk to it from St. Francis Winery.
+The good thing about Mr. India is that you can walk to it from St. Francis Winery if you are enjoying your stay there on your Adelaide weekend away.

 Wine Tasting at Hardy’s Winery – Oldest Cellar Door In Australia!